-- a) On school grounds;

-- b) In school vehicles;

-- c) At school-sponsored events, including those that take place off school premises and in another sate;

-- d) In school publications;

-- e) On clothing, shoes, accessories, gear, and school supplies in accordance with the District Code of Conduct and applicable collective bargaining agreements.
+- a) On school grounds; - b) In any vehicles used to transport students or school personnel - At school-sponsored events, including those that take place off school grounds, in another state; - d) In school publications; - On clothing, shoes, accessories, gear, and school supplies in accordance with the District Code of Conduct and applicable collective bargaining agreements.

-This prohibition of tobacco promotional items shall be implemented in accordance with the Code of Conduct and applicable collective bargaining agreements.
+This prohibition of tobacco promotional items shall be implemented in accordance with the District's Code of Conduct and applicable collective bargaining agreements. d) In school publications;